Bhavith0711/smart_study_portal/README.md

 # smart_study_portal
-This is my project which i created mainly focusing on my college
+This is my project which i created mainly for my college.